About ThreadCast

-We wanted to listen to Reddit threads the way people listen to podcasts — while cooking, on a walk, falling asleep.
+We wanted to listen to Reddit threads the way people listen to podcasts: while cooking, on a walk, or falling asleep.
 Every existing option either sounded like a GPS unit, required us to hand over our data to a cloud service, or both.

 So we built ThreadCast.
 A distinct voice per commenter, a real queue, a sleep mode that actually gets you to sleep, and no account required.
 The narration runs on your device.
 Nothing about what you read leaves your browser.